realAbitbol/twitch_colorchanger/README.md

 ### Docker

-- Config not persisting: confirm volume mount `-v $PWD/config:/app/config` exists and directory is writable.
+- Config not loading: confirm config file is mounted correctly `-v $(pwd)/twitch_colorchanger.conf:/app/config/twitch_colorchanger.conf`
-- No users loaded: ensure environment variables use numbered suffixes (`_1`, `_2`, ...).
+- Configuration issues: check that your config file has valid JSON format and contains user configurations
-- Color not changing: non‑Prime/Turbo accounts can only use preset colors.
+- Color not changing: non‑Prime/Turbo accounts can only use preset colors

 ### Turbo/Prime Limitations